Auburn Tuskegee Christian Church

 Picture

-Throughout the week the Auburn Tuskegee Christian Church meets by House Church.
-Here are the location and times of our House Churches:
+During the week the Auburn Tuskegee Christian Church meets by House Church.
+Here is the location of our House Church:

-For information on the House Church that is closest to you, please contact us.
+For information on House Church, please contact us.

 House Church – What are they?